Day Trip Rucksack

 Also The palace offers visits on the National day of Catalunya, 11th September.

-The visit starts from the entrance in Carrer de la Font de Sant Miquel and are limited to 25 people per timeslot.
+The visit is FREE and starts from the entrance in Carrer de la Font de Sant Miquel and are limited to 25 people per timeslot.

-I was permitted inside with my mall 10L rucksack, anything bigger may result in refusal of access.
+I was permitted inside with my small 10L rucksack, anything bigger may result in refusal of access.